Vishnutejakankanala/Azure-projects/Voting-application/README.md

 # CI Implimentation project using Azure Devops
-Open Azure Devops and Create a project to get started project name [voting-app] Go to repos and import a resistor, a import. clone URL< https://github.com/Vishnutejakankanala/Azure-projects/Voting-app>
+Open Azure Devops and Create a project to get started project name [voting-app] Go to repos and import a resistory, import. clone URL< https://github.com/Vishnutejakankanala/Azure-projects/Voting-app>
 go to branches, set to main as a default branch.

 Create a pipeline